Commonly, low flying refers to any flight at or below 500 feet AGL that may be practised only in designated low flying zones.

 Management of the exercise requires a careful inspection of the low flying zone and preparation of the aeroplane before entering the area.

 Low flying must take place within the boundaries of a designated low flying zone.
-The boundaries of the area should be described with reference to a map or terminal chart and the minimum descent height stated.
-Flight below 200 feet agl is not recommended (refer CFI).
+The boundaries of the area should be described with reference to a VNC and the minimum descent height stated.
+Flight below 200 feet AGL is not recommended (refer CFI).

 If low-level flight is to be conducted over water, lifejackets should be worn, not just carried in the aeroplane.